Shou/blog/_posts/2016-10-27-Type-Combinators.md

 undefined :: Either <*> a <*> b :: Either a b
 ```

-`Either` is a a type defined using the `data` keyword, allowing partial application.
+`Either` is a type defined using the `data` keyword, allowing partial application.
 We can also partially apply classes.

 ```haskell
 class C a b where